 On December 4, 1867, Oliver Hudson Kelley established the National Grange of the Order of Patrons of Husbandry.

-Kelley soon proved himself to be a talented and pioneering farmer, impressing the locals with his experimentation with new crops, elaborate irrigation system, and use of one of the first mechanical reapers in the state.
+Kelley soon proved himself to be a talented and pioneering farmer, impressing the locals with his experimentation with new crops, elaborate irrigation systems, and the use of one of the first mechanical reapers in the state.
 Soon Kelly was writing popular columns about his ideas on scientific farming for national newspapers.
-By 1864, he was awarded a position in the federal commissioner of agriculture’s office in Washington, D.C.
+By 1864, he was awarded a position in the federal commissioner of agriculture’s office in Washington, DC.

 After the Civil War ended, President Andrew Johnson gave Kelly a special job.
 He asked him to travel the Southern states and collect information to help improve their agricultural situation.
 While most Northerners weren’t well received in the still war-ravaged South, Kelly received a warm welcome from his fellow Masons.
 They led him on tours of Southern farms, where he was shocked to find they were using such outdated practices.

 Kelley soon recognized that there needed to be an organization to help bring Northern and Southern farmers together to cooperate in bettering the conditions in the South.
 Once his tours were over, Kelley returned to Washington, DC and met with a few like-minded friends who agreed that they should found such an organization.
 So on December 4, 1867, Kelly and seven others met in the office of William Saunders, Superintendent of Propagating Gardens in the Department of Agriculture.
 There they laid the foundation for this new organization, the National Grange of the Order of Patrons of Husbandry, often referred to as simply The National Grange.

 The first local Grange was officially established the following year in Fredonia, New York.
 New Granges spread quickly, with membership reaching 200,000 in 1873 and 858,050 in 1875.
 Around this same time, the Grange created its Declaration of Purposes, which you can read here.